7:30 – 8:30 am Registration and Exhibits

 Workshop 1: Pranic Healing for Body and Brain Wellness

 Participants will learn the connection between the body’s bioplasmic blueprint (energy body) and the physical body and how health issues occur.
 They will experience the energetic effects of the environment on the physical, mental, and emotional bodies and how the movement of energy can promote healing, reenergize the brain for mental clarity, and support physical rejuvenation.
 Pranic Healing® is a no-touch modality that cleanses and energizes the energy body to develop wellness physically, mentally, and emotionally.
 It introduces Super Brain Yoga, a simple and effective technique that recharges the brain with benefits for anyone seeking brain wellness.

-Presenter: Ms. Lynn Provenzano is a Certified Practitioner and Therapist in Pranic Healing and is also certified as Licensed Instructor/Facilitator in Pranic Healing.
-She has practiced Pranic Healing since 2012 and has conducted numerous trainings and clinics in this area.
-She also has over twelve years practicing and teaching meditation and holistic wellness.
+Presenter: Ms. Lynn Provenzano is an Associate Certified Pranic Healing® Practitioner and Licensed Pranic Healing® Instructor/Facilitator.
+She has practiced Pranic Healing® since 2006 and has conducted numerous trainings and clinics in the El Paso Border Region as well as in Albuquerque and southern New Mexico.
+She also has over twelve years practicing and teaching meditation and holistic wellness in the OLLI program at UTEP and at local organizations and schools.
 Ms. Provenzano has extensive experience in Administration, Management, and Leadership in private and non-profit organizations.
-She has a private practice in Pranic Healing and continues to conduct free and for-fee clinics in the El Paso, New Mexico, and Juarez communities.
+She has a private practice in Pranic Healing and facilitates free clinics in the El Paso Border Region.

 Workshop 2: Music, Suggestion, and Imagery for PTSD and Mental Health